About the program

 Up to 12 months

 Recipients are permitted to begin their project activities.
-The projects must be completed within the agreement period outlined in their respective agreements.
+The projects must be completed within the period outlined in their respective agreements.

 Project Payment